-M.S. in Childhood/Special Education
+M.S. in Inclusive Childhood Education

-Upon successful completion of this program, you will earn a Master of Science in Special Education degree and be qualified for initial certification in childhood education, as well as certification to teach students with disabilities in grades 1-6.
+Upon successful completion of this program, you will earn a Master of Science in Education degree and be qualified for initial certification in childhood education, as well as certification to teach students with disabilities in grades 1-6.

 See Yourself at Fisher

 How to Become a Teacher: M.S. in Inclusive Adolescence Education and M.S. in Inclusive Childhood Education Virtual Information Session

 In less than two years, you can earn dual teaching certification through Fisher's inclusive adolescence education or inclusive childhood education master's degree programs.
 Join us for a Zoom session to learn about program requirements, the application process, and get your questions answered.

 - Tuesday, June 7 at 12 p.m. | Register for the 6/7 session

 - Tuesday, June 28 at 3:30 p.m. | Register for the 6/28 session